signatureai/signature-core-nodes/docs/nodes/numbers.md

             if not isinstance(number, int):
                 raise ValueError("Number must be an integer")
             return (float(number),)

     ```

 ## IntOperator

-Performs arithmetic operations on two floats and returns an integer
+Performs arithmetic operations on two floats and returns an integer result.

+This class supports basic arithmetic operations between two floating-point numbers and
+returns the result as an integer.
+The supported operations are addition, subtraction,
+multiplication, and division.

 ### Inputs